stricnice/Rainbow-Song/README.md

 # Rainbow-Song
-working with git bash in the key of C major
+working with git bash in the key of C major the song is a happy song